microsolidarity/handbook/EU-summer-camp-2024.md

 <details>
  <summary>Times to arrive and depart </summary>
- The event will officially begin with an opening circle around **18:30 on Thursday August 29th**.
+ The event will officially begin with an opening circle around **18:30 on Thursday August 29th** .
 A light dinner will be available beforehand.
 Please join us in time for the opening.
 You are welcome to arrive from early afternoon on the 29th.
-**Weekend ticket**: On **Sunday September 1st**, we'll have a closing session for the weekend just before noon, so if you need to leave early, aim to depart a bit after noon.
+**Weekend ticket** : On **Sunday September 1st** , we'll have a closing session for the weekend just before noon, so if you need to leave early, aim to depart a bit after noon.

-**Full week ticket**: On **Wednesday September 4th**, we'll have a closing session in the morning, then we ask you to depart by noon.
+**Full week ticket** : On **Wednesday September 4th** , we'll have a closing session in the morning, then we ask you to depart by noon.
 </details>

 <details>
  <summary>Is this going to be a Microsolidarity training? </summary>
  Nope, the gathering is not organized like a traditional training.
 Whoever shows up will bring discussion topics, workshop ideas, and whatever activities they want to contribute.
-If you're new to Microsolidarity and you want an intro to the theories and practices, read the material on this website or see the videos from this short online course: [Microsolidarity Vibe Program](https://www.microsolidarity.cc/practice-programs/vibes-program).
+If you're new to Microsolidarity and you want an intro to the theories and practices, read the material on this website or see the videos from this short online course: <a href="https://www.microsolidarity.cc/practice-programs/vibes-program">Microsolidarity Vibe Program</a>.

 </details>